jlevy/kmd/kmd/docs/markdown/topics/b2_workspace_and_file_formats.md

   indicates the item type (note, resource, etc.) and format (.md, .yml, etc.).

-- Many items have metadata attached, giving an item type (see `ItemType` in the kmd item model), a format (see `Format`), a title, and other optinal fields like a URL (if the item is or is derived from an online URL) and a description.
+- Many items have metadata attached, giving an item type (see `ItemType` in the Kmd item model), a format (see `Format`), a title, and other optinal fields like a URL (if the item is or is derived from an online URL) and a description.